This gluten-free cupcakes recipe is moist and rich, with flecks of whole vanilla bean throughout the cupcake and whipped coconut cream topping.

 Are cupcakes better with oil or butter?

-Because oil is liquid at room temperature and in the fridge, if you use oil in your cupcakes they will be a more soft and moist consistency.
+Because oil is liquid at room temperature and in the fridge, if you use vegetable oil in your cupcakes they will be a more soft and moist consistency.
 Whereas butter is hard at room temperature so your cupcakes may feel more firm, especially after you first take them out of the fridge.
+Blast them in the microwave for 30 seconds to make them moist and warm again.
+The goal is to get nice fluffy cupcakes, and I think oil is better for that.

 Please leave me a rating and review below, and post a picture of the dish to Instagram and tag me at @foodsnfeels 🙌